 The KBC Bank consumer sentiment index in Ireland came in at 86.8 in October of 2021, little-changed from 86.4 in September, hovering just below a 2-year high of 87.2 reached in June, as respondents reported growing confidence about the economic recovery but lingering concerns about their personal finances. source: KBC Bank Ireland/ESRI

 Consumer Confidence in Ireland averaged 86.81 points from 1996 until 2021, reaching an all time high of 130.90 points in January of 2000 and a record low of 39.60 points in July of 2008.
 This page provides the latest reported value for - Ireland Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Ireland Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.
+Ireland Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

 Consumer Confidence in Ireland is expected to be 82.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Ireland Consumer Confidence is projected to trend around 101.00 points in 2022 and 104.00 points in 2023, according to our econometric models.